da21510/avl.github.io/recruit/webdev.md

 	1. **Modern RWD.** Bonus points for fully responsive web / mobile design.
 1. **Quality over quantity.** We value working prototypes, so make sure your site is live and running before you move onto additional features.
 1. **Reuse and leverage.** We highly encourage you to reuse other people's work.
 Don't reinvent the wheel.
-1. **Self host.** We will ask you to spin up and host your app for 1 week.
+1. **Self or cloud host.** We will ask you to spin up and host your app for 1 week.
+	1. Your own self hosted server.
+	1. Cloud server, e.g. AWS, Heroku.

 ## How You Will Be Evaluated
 * Our exam is designed to be an accurate reflection of the type of work you will be doing at our fast growing, lean startup.